trusttechnologies/lat_trust_mobile_android_trust-identify_library/README.md

 # Description

-Trust is a platform that allows building trust and security between people and technology.
+Trust is a platform that allows building trustResponse and security between people and technology.

 **Trust-device-info** allows you to obtain a unique universal ID for each device from a set of characteristics of this device.
 It also allows the monitoring of device status changes, to have knowledge of the device status at all times.

-# trust-service.json file
+# trustResponse-service.json file

-All our services are protected by access tokens, which is why in order to generate a trust id or an notification it is necessary to add a .json file called trust-service inside the assets folder of your android studio project.
-In order to obtain this file it is necessary to send the following data of your application: **bundle_id**, **app_name** and **redirect_uri** (ex: bundle_id: //auth.id) these data must be sent to app@trust.lat
+All our services are protected by access tokens, which is why in order to generate a trustResponse id or an notification it is necessary to add a .json file called trustResponse-service inside the assets folder of your android studio project.
+In order to obtain this file it is necessary to send the following data of your application: **bundle_id**, **app_name** and **redirect_uri** (ex: bundle_id: //auth.id) these data must be sent to app@trustResponse.lat

-the structure of the trust-service.json file should be as follows
+the structure of the trustResponse-service.json file should be as follows
 ```json
  {
 	 "client_id": "your_client_id",